Skip to main content

 Effects on your newborn baby

-You and your baby may be asked to stay longer in hospital to check if they need treatment for withdrawal symptoms.
+You and your baby may be asked to stay longer in hospital.
+This is to check if your baby needs treatment for withdrawal symptoms or any other complications.

 Drug withdrawal in newborn babies

-At birth the baby’s drug supply stops and the baby may go through a period of withdrawal.
-This is called Neonatal Abstinent Syndrome (NAS).
+At birth your baby’s drug supply stops and they may go through a period of withdrawal.
+This is called neonatal abstinent syndrome (NAS).

 Signs of NAS include: